carpenlc/Replication-on-Demand-Cache-Accelerator/README.md

 # make test
 # make install
 ```
-* Run the server installation script to establish a Redis server on the local interface running on the default port (6379).
+* Run the server installation script to establish a Redis server bound to the local interface (127.0.0.1) and running on the default port (6379).
 ```
 # cd utils
 # ./install_server.sh